 When examining various ethical dilemmas, fairness serves as a compass for weighing different principles and navigating complex issues.
 Ensuring such impartial treatment encompasses evaluating both processes and outcomes, focusing on the equitable allocation of gains and costs while avoiding arbitrary decisions or unfair bias.

-Instances of discrimination and bias across multiple ML systems have sparked ethical questions about the use of ML.
+Instances of discrimination and bias across multiple ML systems have sparked ethical questions about the use of ML in healthcare.
 If training data may be a product of biased human processes, how can stakeholders safeguard against discrimination and bias?
 Amazon, for instance, unintentionally discriminated against job applications for technical roles by gender when attempting to simplify and automate a process.
 Bias isn’t limited to the hiring process either.

 Discussions about privacy tend to be in the context of data security, data privacy, and data protection.
 In healthcare, data privacy challenges arise mainly from EHRs, and the data used to train models is one of the privacy concerns.
 Systems may collect data in a way that violates privacy, such as scraping personal information or gathering information without consent.
 Large language models may also leak personal data.
 On top of that, inference style or reverse engineering attacks can de-anonymize training data, compromising legitimately collected data.
 As a result of these concerns, policymakers have been able to make more strides recently.